-N421 Software Engineering for Game and Simulation Production
+N421 Software Engineering for Game and Simulation Production 60 hours, 4 credits

 This course focuses on the software engineering principles and strategies necessary to develop a game or simulation, including an in-depth look at object-oriented architecture and design patterns used in game development.
-UML, risk analysis, constraint management, problem solving, process improvement, and handling crunch times are some of the topics that will be tackled in this class.
+UML, risk analysis, constraint management, problem solving, process improvement, and handling crunch times are some of the topics that will be tackles in this class.